 - A tandem bike ride is a great relationship builder.

-If you feel like you don’t get to talk to your significant other enough, or that they don’t always listen to what you have to say, then get out there on a tandem bike.
-The mechanics of riding a dual seater require you to have open and clear communication.
+If you feel like you don’t get to talk to your significant other enough or that they don’t always listen to what you have to say, then get out there on a tandem bike.
+The mechanics of riding a dual seater require you to have open and transparent communication.
 Getting in tune with one another on the bike paths will get you in tune for the rest of your day-to-day activities.

 - They are a great workout.

 A tandem bicycle has double of everything that a regular bike will have.
 This makes tandem bikes heavier, a little bit harder to ride, and a lot more intense when you start.
 The workout you get while going uphill or traversing harsher terrain will leave you sweating and burning calories — perfect for the couple looking to improve their fitness.
 However, when you are going downhill or on a paved road, tandem cycling is the most comfortable experience you’ll have on two wheels.

 Alright, so we’re pretty well introduced to the world of tandem bicycles, but there is still a lot more to learn yet.
 As you go about researching your first tandem bicycle purchase, you will run into a ton of terminology that probably doesn’t make a lot of sense to you.
 No matter how casual tandem bikes may seem, a lot is going on to make them operate.
 So to manage them efficiently, you need to understand the different key terms.